rhaynes123/SwiftPracticalDataStructuresAlgorithimsPatternsAndMore/src/Concepts/Architectural Patterns/ViewIntentModel/README.md

 # View Intent Model
-The View Intent Model or Model View Intent pattern is much like MVVM or MVC in that this pattern consistents of using Views to handle presentation of code and a model to represent our data.
+The [View Intent Model](https://www.youtube.com/watch?v=yM-0NPjuBzs) or Model View Intent pattern is much like MVVM or MVC in that this pattern consistents of using Views to handle presentation of code and a model to represent our data.
 The difference with this pattern relies on the use of [AppIntents](https://developer.apple.com/documentation/appintents/app-intents).
+This apporach can be extremely powerful [when building Widget based user interfaces](https://www.swiftjectivec.com/snip-create-a-basic-interactive-widget-using-app-intent-button/)

 The app intents can be thought of as a datatype to represent that a piece of code should perform some type of action based of the data it is provided.
 These particular actions are encapsulated adding a high degree of reusability when multiple view need to perform an action or removing business logic out of a view altogether.
 The samples below are from a Dream Journal style application.